G1OJS/G1OJS.github.io/pages/High Performance Magloop.md

 Consider a magloop optimised for a single band, for which you only need a small swing of capacitance.
 What about providing the main capacitance by building a really high-Q air spaced capacitor out of fixed plates, with enough spacing for your max power, and using an air spaced variable to fine tune across the band?
 Potential advantages:

- - Absolute design control over the main capacitor which can even potentially be mechanically integrated into the main loop as done with the Cirio loops
+ - Absolute design control over the main capacitor which can even potentially be mechanically integrated into the main loop as done with the Cirio Mazzoni Baby and Midi loops
  - Lower voltage across the air spaced variable so better power handling
  - Less current flowing through the air spaced variable, so lower losses caused by it
  - More relaxed tuning (bandspread effect)

 I did some experiments using doorknob capacitors to pad my air spaced variable.
 It took a while for me to work out how to combine a 10-250pF variable with two 240pF doorknobs and two 47pF doorknobs to get operation on a suitable band to test versus the directly connected air spaced capacitor.
 This inspired me to create a calculator targetted at solving this kind of problem.
 Google searches reveal a few calculators for bandspread purposes on receivers, but nothing where you can enter a desired capacitance range and certainly nothing that will also conveniently show the reduction in voltage across the variable when used in a magloop.
-So, I created a calculator.
+So, I created a calculator - link at the bottom of this page.

 The screenshots below show
  - the doorknob capacitors in use (this was on 80m and was a reasonable proof of concept but the values were never going to give much advantage).